-My little boy teaches me to innovate within a limited set of materials and parameters through a simple but challenging exercise: he asks me to draw a unique napkin for his lunch each day.
+My little boy teaches me to innovate within a limited set of materials and parameters by asking me to draw a unique napkin for his lunch each day.

 Every Christmas, while watching everyone tear into gifts of the world’s new hotness, I think about innovation: what it is, what it means, what makes it successful, and the key tenets of how innovations achieve wide adoption.

 The biggest reasons to be concerned about your privacy aren’t what you might think.

 Last night, in a dream of all things, I was reminded of a very real encounter that changed my perception for so much the better.

 I just wrapped up a few weeks of classes at the birthplace of improv: Chicago’s inimitable iO Theater down on Kingsbury.

 Like making lists?
 Me, too.
 Even though my lists may not look like lists in the traditional sense, they still serve a pretty cool purpose.

 Farmers survive by quickly learning how to do many things.
 Out of necessity in this high-tech era, they’ve also become hackers.

 Work looks the same as play.
 It’s difficult to tell if you’re on Insta or looking at that spreadsheet accounting just sent over.